 It can sometimes be difficult to tell a cartilage injury apart from other common joint injuries, such as sprains, as the symptoms are similar.

-More severe cartilage damage probably won't improve on its own and if left untreated, can eventually wear down the joint.
+More severe cartilage damage probably won't improve on its own.
+If left untreated, it can eventually wear down the joint.

 Visit your GP or a minor injuries unit (MIU) if:

-Your GP may need to refer you for tests such as an X-ray, magnetic resonance imaging (MRI) scan or arthroscopy (a type of keyhole surgery used to look inside joints) to find out if your cartilage is damaged.
+Your GP may need to refer you for tests such as an X-ray, MRI scan, or arthroscopy to find out if your cartilage is damaged.

 A number of surgical techniques can be used, including: